whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE-Reverse.md

 + Chosen Port  (The chosen port will be pushed in hex as a word.)
 + AF_INET

 Furthermore, we have to satisfy the socklen_t addrlen argument as well.
-This requires the length of the previous struct, as like in the previous chapter, it was 16.
-This will be reflected upon the value of DL
+This requires the length of the previous struct, as like in the previous chapter, it was 16 (any value above this could be used as well) .
+This will be reflected upon the value of DL.

 ```term
 connect: